 Fill out the rest of the marketing information for your design and order yourself a swatch!
 Or a yard!

-11. Wait impatiently for the mail to come and jump for joy when you get to hold your new fabric that you designed with Adobe’s Project Paras.
+11. Wait impatiently for the mail to come and jump for joy when you get to hold your new fabric that you designed with Adobe’s Textile Designer.
 For even more seamless repeat tutorials, don’t miss these design resources.

-See what other designers are saying about Project Paras
+See what other designers are saying about Textile Designer

 About the Guest Blogger